Data protection

 Value: “”

-Purpose: This cookie is set with high probability for security reasons to prevent falsification of requests.
-However, we could not find out more precisely.
+Purpose: This cookie is most likely set for security reasons to prevent requests from being forged.
+However, we were unable to find out more details.

 Value: “”

-Purpose: Instagram sets this cookie to optimize its own services and offers on and off Instagram.
-The cookie defines a unique user ID.
+Purpose of use: Instagram sets this cookie to optimize its own services and offers on and off Instagram.
+The cookie sets a unique user ID.

 Purpose: This cookie stores the log-in request for users of the Instagram app.